a2insights/octo/README.md

 You can now access the server at <http://localhost>

-### Dev app
+### Install app

-To generate data for development purposes, run the following command:
+To install, run the following command:

-    php artisan app:dev
+    php artisan octo:install

-This command will generate data that can be used for testing and development.
-You can find the implementation details of this command [here](https://github.com/a2insights/octo-core/blob/main/src/Console/SetupDevCommand.php).
+This command will install the octo app.
+You can find the implementation details of this command [here](https://github.com/a2insights/octo-core/blob/main/src/Console/OctoInstallCommand.php).

 got to <http://127.0.0.1:8000/dashboard/login> and login with the following credentials:

-email: super-admin@octo.dev
+email: super_admin@octo.dev
 password: 123456

 or